 As we do not offer direct investments for members in infrastructure, the risks associated with such assets are captured in the risk profiles of the diversified investment options.

 Infrastructure assets are subject to some price volatility.
+Risks include changes to regulation, exposure to gross domestic product (GDP), and inflation.

 Equip Super prefers to invest in assets which are relatively mature and have actual cash flows.